 Students will greatly benefit from understanding how they can improve for the next time.
 This doesn't mean you need to outline every mistake or provide every single correct answer!
-Perhaps adding some leading questions that will prompt deeper thinking will lead them on the right path.
-Not only that, it is also good for students to see what they are doing correctly so that they keep up that method of thinking.
-Sometimes it's as simple as a few sentences underlined and a 'Correct!' nearby" -Joya Cooley, TA, Chemistry, TAC 2015-2017
+Perhaps adding some leading questions to prompt deeper thinking will lead them on the right path.
+It is also good for students to see what they are doing correctly so that they keep up that method of thinking.
+Sometimes it's as simple as a few sentences underlined and a 'Correct!' nearby. -Joya Cooley, TA, Chemistry, TAC 2015-2017